LuoUndergradXJTU/TwiBot-22/README.md

 # TwiBot-22

-This is the offical repository of [TwiBot-22](https://twibot22.github.io/).
+This is the official repository of [TwiBot-22](https://twibot22.github.io/).

 ### Introduction